ST. ELIZABETH SCHOOL

 School Advisory Council

-The St. Elizabeth School Advisory Council is an elected group of eight individuals who volunteer their services to the school and its' constituents.
+The St. Elizabeth School Advisory Council (AKA School Board) is an elected group of eight individuals who volunteer their services to the school and its' constituents.

 Members are elected to two year terms.
 Votinng members are charged with the responsibility of providing educational

 opportunities for the children of the school through consultation, evaluation and support.

 The School Principal, Parish Pastor, Parish Business and Operations Manager and Parish Director of Development and Stewardship are non-voting members of this council.

 The School Advisory Council meets in regular session the second Tuesday of each month.

 Applications for the School Advisory Council are accepted in March and voted upon annually in April.